"View Video Tribute"

 On July 6, 1961, Floyd was united in marriage to Louise (Lewis) Young in the Waldo area of Kansas City.
 Louise who was also married before brought Beverly, Donna, and Carla into their family; later Steven was born to Floyd and Louise to complete the family.

 Floyd was employed as a Model Maker for Bendix, retiring in 1987.
 He was a member of Pleasant Hill First Baptist Church and the Pleasant Hill American Legion-Newton Dudley Post.

 He was preceded in death by his parents.
 He is survived by his wife of 50 years Louise of the home; three sons William (and Gay) Curtis, Robert (and Debbie) Curtis, both of Pleasant Hill, and Steven (and Missy) Curtis of Seneca, Missouri; four daughters Kathy (and Kenny) Stolz of Pleasant Hill, Beverly (and David) Crawford of Raymond, Illinois, Donna (and Dale) Barbarick and Carla (and Paul) Miller both of Pleasant Hill; 26 grandchildren; 26 great-grandchildren; 1 great-great grandchild; other relatives and many friends.

 Funeral services were held Friday, September, 30, 2011, at the funeral home.
 Reverend Wyatt Shanks minister of the Pleasant Hill First Baptist Church officiated.
 Interment was in the Pleasant Hill Cemetery with full military honors by the Pleasant Hill VFW Post #3118 Honor Guard.

-Visitation was held from Tuesday evening at the funeral home.
+Visitation was held Thursday evening at the funeral home.

-Memorial contributions are suggested to Cars for Heroes and may be sent in care of the funeral home.
+Memorial contributions are suggested to Pleasant Hill Meals on Wheels and may be sent in care of the funeral home.